badd-labs/badd-labs/labs/B7/README.md

 Introduction
 ---

 ![Diagram](./Liquidation.png)

-In a lending pool, an account (e.g., Alice) can deposit a token WETH as collateral to borrow another token USDT.
-The USD value of the borrowed USDT must remain below the value of the WETH multiplied by the collateral ratio (or Loan-to-Value, LTV).
-If the value of WETH drops significantly, a liquidation mechanism is triggered.
-The process is as follows: 1) Alice borrows USDT from the lending pool.
-2) A price oracle reports a dropped value of WETH.
-3. Another account, Bob, 3a) repays Alice’s USDT debt and 3b) receives her WETH collateral along with a liquidation bonus.
-As a result, Alice loses her WETH and is no longer able to withdraw it by repaying the loan.
+In a lending pool, an account (e.g., Alice) can deposit one token, say WETH, as collateral, to borrow another token, such as USDT.
+The USD value of the borrowed USDT is determined by the WETH-to-USD price and the amount of WETH deposited.
+If the price drops significantly, a liquidation mechanism is triggered, which allows anyone to purchase the collateral WETH at a price below the market price.

-In this lab, you will build a simple lending pool that implements these two core functions: borrowing with collateral and liquidation.
+A lending pool functions in three essential operations: 1) An external account borrows tokens by depositing collateral, 2) A trusted off-chain party, called the price oracle, reports price ticks periodically to the pool, and 3) the pool triggers liquidation when the price reported is too low.
+In this lab, you will build a simple lending pool that implements these three core functions.

 Exercise 1.
-Borrow and repay
+Implement borrow and repay
 ---

-One example of the borrow and repay process is shown below:
+One example of the borrow and repay process is shown as follows.
 Suppose the collateral ratio is 75%, and the price is 1 WETH = 1000 USDT.
 Alice deposits 1 WETH to borrow USDT.

 Borrow:
 - At the beginning, Alice has 1 WETH, 0 USDT